The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 - Limited customization options compared to command-line alternatives

-Price: LM Studio is free for personal use.
-For business use, reach out to LM Studio directly.
+Price: LM Studio is free for both personal and commercial use.
+Enterprise deployment options are available by contacting LM Studio directly.

 5. Ollama + Open WebUI